tlambert03/cmap/README.md

        [0.        , 0.24900417, 0.50393701, 1.        ],
        [0.        , 0.        , 1.        , 1.        ]])
 ```

+Note that the input array must be normalized from 0-1, so if you're applying a colormap
+to an integer array (like an image) you must apply any contrast limits and rescale to
+0-1 before passing it to a `Colormap`.

 ## Third Party Library Support